ncbi/docker/blast/README.md

     update_blastdb.pl --decompress  --passive vector
   ```

-### Show available BLAST databases in the $BLASTDB path on the local machine
+## Show available BLAST databases

+The command below mounts the `$BLASTDB` path on the local machine as `/blast/blastdb` on the container and `blastdbcmd` shows the available BLAST databases at this location.

   ```bash
   docker run --rm \